 If you’ve been accused of a sex offense in Madison, Wisconsin, it’s crucial you have a full understanding of both the charges being levied against you, and what you need to do next to protect yourself.

 Below, we've outlined some of the most common sex offenses in Wisconsin along with steps to take if you face conviction in Wisconsin.
-If you’ve been accused of another sexual crime not listed here, contact us today to learn more about the penalties you risk facing and how we may be able to help.

 The Penalties for Sexual Assault in Wisconsin

 In Wisconsin, laws were put in place to protect strangers, peers, and married couples equally, so no matter your relationship to others involved, charges almost always remain the same.

 Sexual contact or intercourse without consent that causes pregnancy or great bodily harm.
 First degree also includes crimes committed through threats of violence which may or may not involve a deadly weapon.

 Penalty: This is a Class B felony carrying up to 60 years in prison.
 If the victim was under 13 years of age, you can face a lifetime prison sentence.